Alkaline zinc electrolyte with optimum coating thickness Distribution

 All metals mentioned can be treated with galvanic zinc-nickel, whereby stainless steel and aluminium require an appropriate pre-treatment.
 As a basic zinc electrolyte, zinc-nickel alkaline is used both in bath electroplating and in pin electroplating / pad electroplating.
-In all processes, they achieve excellent results in the form of a uniformly strong and shiny layer thickness, which also remains stable when the workpiece is further processed by deformation.
+In all processes, they achieve excellent results in the form of a uniformly strong and shiny layer thickness, which also remains stable during further processing of the workpiece by deformation.

 Alkaline zinc electrolyte is processed at room temperature; however, it can also be heated slightly.
-The temperature range in which alkaline zinc electrolyte can be used for coating is between 15 - 60°C.
+The temperature range in which alkaline zinc electrolyte can be used for plating is between 15 - 60°C.

 The zinc-nickel electrolyte can be further coated or chromated like any other zinc electrolyte.

-Pin electroplating / pad electroplating: Graphite or nickel anodes, alternatively stainless steel anodes
+- brush plating / pen plating: Graphite or nickel anodes, alternatively stainless steel anodes

 Before treatment, please thoroughly remove rust, oil and grease from the workpiece.
 Wear disposable gloves when handling to prevent contamination with skin grease.

 Use appropriate protective equipment such as safety goggles and gloves when working with zinc electrolyte.
-Use only in well-ventilated rooms!
+Use only in well ventilated areas!

 Labelling of the mixture: